 There are many activities offered in Mystic to enjoy in the fall.
 From museums, to music venues, to simply getting in touch with nature, the following are my top picks for making the most out of your cozy autumn getaway.

 Mystic Seaport Museum: The Mystic Seaport and it’s historic maritime museum is one of main attractions of Mystic.
 More than just a museum for old ships, the entire port is filled with live and interactive exhibits of all kinds that are historic to the mid 1800s.
 The seaport is also home to the last American wooden whaler ship, the Charles W. Morgan, which became a National Historic Landmark in 1966.
-You can spend hours on the seaport viewing the exhibits, visiting the planetarium, watching live interactive demonstrations, and enjoying the live history musical performances.
+As far as Mystic Seaport things to do are concerned, you can spend hours at the seaport viewing the exhibits, visiting the planetarium, watching live interactive demonstrations, and enjoying the live history musical performances.